MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/compliance/ediscovery-search-missing-items.md

 ## Workaround

 To work around this issue, create a setting override to use the **Search Folder** type in the search query setting.
+The setting override will be retained for 180 days only.
+Re-create the override before it expires.

 1. Run the following cmdlet to create a setting override: